 2. Solitude shines a light on your soul.

 In some way or another, we all play a role in perpetuating cycles of violence, even if it’s only through seemingly small acts like yelling at our kids or treating other people with disrespect.
-Gandhi wisely told us to be the change we want to see in the world, and solitude shines a spotlight on the areas of our life that are ripe for transformation.
+Gandhi told us to be the change we want to see in the world, and solitude shines a spotlight on the areas of our life that are ripe for transformation.

 3. Solitude creates spiritual strength.